-Visit the Mona Lisa, Venus de Milo and 35,000 other artistic treasures
+The easiest way to see Mona Lisa, Venus de Milo and 35,000 other art treasures

-Description: A Grand Old Dame of art museums, the Louvre's collection ranges from Mesopotamian, Egyptian, and Greek antiquities to masterpieces by artists such as da Vinci, Michelangelo, and Rembrandt.
-With 35,000 artworks it's a big and worthwhile commitment.
-NOTE: This ticket gets you skip the line access, but you must show your mobile voucher at a nearby newspaper stand ('kiosk') to receive an official paper ticket.
+Description: This e-ticket gets you smoothly into the Louvre, a Grand Old Dame of art museums.
+The Louvre's collection ranges from Mesopotamian, Egyptian, and Greek antiquities to masterpieces by artists such as da Vinci, Michelangelo, and Rembrandt.
+With 35,000 artworks it's a big (and worthwhile) commitment.

-The Louvre is of the world’s largest and most authoritative museums.
-Its magnificent Classical silhouette is a familiar sight in the center of Paris.
-The collection focuses on two important eras in art history; Art and Craftwork from ancient civilizations (especially those that laid the foundation for Western art) and Western European Art from the Middle Ages to 1848 or so (later art can be found at the Musée d’Orsay).
+The Louvre's collection focuses on two important eras in art history; Art and Craftwork from ancient civilizations (especially those that laid the foundation for Western art) and Western European Art from the Middle Ages to 1848 or so (later art can be found at the Musée d’Orsay).